nihiliad/ansible-ubuntu-laptop/README.md

 /run/user/1000/gvfs/dav+sd\:host\=Spice%2520client%2520folder._webdav._tcp.local/
 ```

+#### Install credentials for GitHub

+Copy credentials, probably public-private keys, for GitHub, from the host OS to the guest OS.

+#### Remove the shared folder

+The shared folder seems to cause Boxes to slow way down and eventually lock up.
+Remove it as
+soon as possible after GitHub credentials are installed.

 #### Test this code!

+Follow the [Quick Start](#quick-start) procedure in the guest OS, and do all work there.
-[Install Ansible](#install-ansible) and [run](#run).
-Helps to take snapshots of intermediate
+Helps to take snapshots of intermediate states, test, restore, and iterate.
+Note that Boxes
-states, test, restore, and iterate.
-Note that Boxes doesn't seem to allow naming snapshots
+doesn't seem to allow naming snapshots
 until after they are created.